ddmitov/perl-executing-browser/doc/PACKAGING.md

   In this case a PEB executable from an AppImage will try to find its application files and folders in the directory of the AppImage.

-In both modes of operation, the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) uses the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) tool to detect all Qt dependencies of PEB and build the final image.
+In both modes of operation, the PEB AppImage uses the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) tool to detect all Qt dependencies of PEB and build the final image.

-The [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script must be started from the ``{PEB_executable_directory}/sdk`` directory.
+The PEB AppImage Maker script must be started from the ``{PEB_executable_directory}/sdk`` directory.

 An easy building environment for PEB AppImage executables is the provided [PEB AppImage Builder Docker Container](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/Dockerfile).
 To build it, type the following command in the PEB project root directory (the directory of the README.md):